 White Beaked Dolphin Facts

-- The White Beaked Dolphin was first recognized as separate species in 1846, by the famous taxonomist John Edward Gray.
-It was, in fact, one of the first known species in its genus.
+- The stunning White Beaked Dolphin was first recognized as separate species in 1846, by the famous taxonomist John Edward Gray.
+It was also, in fact, one of the first known species in its genus.

 - A great deal of mystery still surrounds this endearing ocean creature, however.
 Marine biologists know almost nothing about either the life expectancy or breeding patterns of the animal.

-- The animal’s numbers appear stable for the moment, yet many consider them at risk due to the effects of climate change on their specific habitat.
+- Finally, the truly amazing animal’s population numbers appear stable for the moment.
+However, many consider it to be at risk due to the effects of climate change on its specific habitat.

 White Beaked Dolphin Physical Description

-The mammal represents a medium-sized species of dolphin – it attains a maximum length of approximately 10 ft (3.1 m) and may weigh as much as 780 lb (354 kg).
+The White Beaked Dolphin represents a medium-sized species of dolphin.
+It attains a maximum length of roughly 10 ft (3.1 m) and may weigh as much as 780 lb (354 kg).
 The cetacean also has the longest flippers of any known dolphin.

 The calves are born with several whiskers on their upper lip, but these disappear as they mature.

-They inhabit the upper layers of the ocean and normally stay at depths of less than 3,300 ft (1,000 m).
-This dolphin is quite social, and usually, travels in groups of 8-10 individuals.
+It also inhabits the upper layers of the ocean and normally stays at depths of less than 3,300 ft (1,000 m).
+This dolphin evolved as rather social, and usually travels in groups of 8-10 individuals.

-Their diet primarily consists of small fish and includes haddock and cod.
-People have seen them even feeding alongside orcas.
+Further, its diet primarily consists of small fish and includes haddock and cod.
+People have even seen the animal feeding alongside orcas.